diecknet/diecknet-blog/content/en/posts/2024/2024-05-15-PowerShell-MultiLine-Commands.md

 ## Backticks

 The first option is to use backticks `` ` `` before line breaks.
-You can enter the backtick by pressing the Shift key on a German keyboard and then pressing the key with the two accent marks at the top right.
 This character can also be used for other things in PowerShell, but we will use it now to escape the following character, which is the line break.
 This way, the line break is not treated as the end of the command, and we can continue on the next line. 👍

 In theory, you could still put several parameters on one line, but I think this looks best: first put the cmdlet name on the first line, then a space, a backtick, a new line break.
 Then I indent the code a bit by pressing the Tab key.
 That is only cosmetic, but I find it makes it easier to read.
 It makes it more obvious that this new line belongs to the cmdlet above it.
 Now each line contains one parameter with its parameter value, and each line ends with a space and a backtick if another parameter follows on the next line.